New to FATMAP? Don't worry, we've got you covered with our video above and our step-by-step guide below on getting started!

 - Having an up-to-date profile also makes it easier for your friends to find you and for people to see the awesome routes you've published!

-4. Play around with the app and get used to the layout of the Home, Search, Map and Profile tabs and the different terrain tools and overlays
+4. Play around with the app and get used to the layout of the Map, Tracking, Discover and Profile tabs, following other users and the different terrain tools and overlays

 5. Next up, either record an adventure with our built-in tracking, or connect a tracker and add some of your recent adventures automatically to your profile